marcus-quincy/sci-vis-final/README.md

 Note: most of the processed data has been saved already in the repository.

+**Cubic Interpolation**

 First missing ids (escapees) need to be populated back into the csv files.
 This is done with the preprocess script.
+(If cloned this repo this step is done for you...)
 ```
-./python/preprocess -i.bak --separate-escapees data/c_*.csv
+./python/preprocess -i.bak --separate-escapees csvs/data/c_*.csv
 ```
 This will also copy the data for the ids that escape into another set of csv files.
 The output of these files will be in the same directory that the files